 I have performed audit procedures on the allowance for doubtful accounts by gaining an understanding of the estimation process and the Group's recording of allowance for doubtful accounts, assessing and testing the internal controls relevant to the recording of allowance for doubtful accounts, the collection of debts and the calculation of allowance for doubtful accounts for loans to customers, including the loan classification process and the collateral valuation, by making enquiry of responsible executives and selecting representative samples to test the operation of the designed controls.
-I checked the accuracy of the data used in the calculation of allowance for doubtful accounts with historical data, the regularity in applying the assumptions, and evaluated the methods that the Group elected to use in estimating allowance for doubtful accounts for each type of product.
+I checked the accuracy of the data used in the calculation of allowance for doubtful accounts to its source.
+I performed analytical procedures to compare the assumptions that the Group used to calculate allowance for doubtful accounts with historical data, the regularity in applying the assumptions, and evaluated the methods that the Group elected to use in estimating allowance for doubtful accounts for each type of product.
 I reviewed the completeness of loan's information and tested the accuracy of loan classification as at the end of reporting period.